pixelcog/opsworks-vm/README.md

-This Packer configuration will install the `opsworks-agent-cli` command and daemon and bundle the resulting Vagrant box with a custom shell script provisioner to instaface with it, manage dependencies, and simplify deployments.
+This Packer configuration will install the `opsworks-agent-cli` command and daemon and bundle the resulting Vagrant box with a custom shell script provisioner to interface with it, manage dependencies, and simplify deployments.

 ## Building and Installation